LCC-CIT/CS133JS-CourseMaterials/Labs/CodeReviewProcedure.md

 When a student has a beta (draft) version of their lab assignment ready, they will post it in team’s Discord channel.
 This should be done before the due date for the beta version.

-A lab partner will the review the beta version using the code review form provided by the instructor and put *yes* or *no* in the "beta" column for each question on the form.
+A lab partner will review the beta version using the code review form provided by the instructor and put *yes* or *no* in the "beta" column for each question on the form.
 This should be done before the due date for the code review.
 Each lab partner will do one review in “round robin” order:
 student A reviews B, student B reviews C, and student C reviews A.

 ### What to Do with the Code Review You Give